samirkt/Davis_Temp_Predictor/README.md

 # Davis_Temp_Predictor
-Predict temperature in Davis using random forest classifier based on 2017 temperature data
+Predict maximum temperature in Davis on any given day based on 2017 temperature data using random forest classifier